OpenAperture/messaging/README.md

 When receiving messages from a queue, consumers should take an Elixir mindset of "let is fail".
 This module provides some basic requeueing logic that will attempt to requeue the message for another subscriber, in the event an exception is thrown from a callback handler (this behavior can be disabled by setting the requeue_on_error property on a Queue to false).
 If exceptions are generated meaning that no consumer can possibly process this message, the consumer should catch these exception and return normally, which will permanently remove the message from the queue.

-If exceptions are not generated, the consumer is required to either call CloudOS.Messaging.AMQP.SubscriptionHandler.acknowledge() or CloudOS.Messaging.AMQP.SubscriptionHandler.reject() after processing the message.
+If exceptions are not generated, the consumer is required to either call OpenAperture.Messaging.AMQP.SubscriptionHandler.acknowledge() or OpenAperture.Messaging.AMQP.SubscriptionHandler.reject() after processing the message.
 If not, the message will be routed to a another consumer.

 ```iex
 subscribe(connection_options \\ @connection_options, queue, callback_handler)
 ```

-* connection_options - CloudOS.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
+* connection_options - OpenAperture.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
 This struct can also define the failover connection options.
 Defaults to the @connection_options attribute.

-* queue - CloudOS.Messaging.Queue struct, containing the queue (and possibly exchange) information
+* queue - OpenAperture.Messaging.Queue struct, containing the queue (and possibly exchange) information

 * callback_handler - A function which receives messages from the queue.
 	* To receive messages asynchronously, and without auto-acknowledgement/rejection, the function must have an arity of 3 (payload, metadata, async_info):